jonasjaeger-sci/mod905/examples/tis/1D-double-well/README.rst

 1D Langevin TIS example
 =======================

-In this example, we aim to reproduce the TIS results presented by van Erp  [vanerp2012]_.
+In this example, we aim to reproduce the TIS results reported by van Erp  [vanerp2012]_.
 The system we investigate is a one-dimensional particle moving in a double well potential under Langevin dynamics.

 The double well potential, :math:`V` is defined by